Le-Fang/blockchain-security-simulation/README.md

 simple_reset_simulation.py: this file contains a simulation of a simple reset policy (reset whenever the public chain is longer than the private chain).

+random_walk_simulation.py: this file contains a simulation of a random walk.

 ## How to use:

 By running simple_reset_simulation.py, it simply prints out the average number of blocks mined before the first violation occurs.